Bapt-Physsky/Mesuring-the-pressure-inside-a-soap-bubble/README.md

 The python programme is in french, but, you can ask for a english version !

+How it's work ?
+Well, this python code is for making plot based on the .txt file.
+The first plot are about the pressure differential evolution during the deflating of the bubble and the second one illustrate the surface tension.

 #################################################

-Log : (d-mm-year)
+Log : (day-month-year)

-2-10-2021 : Read me complété ; ajout code python ; ajout schéma expérience
+2-10-2021 : Read me complété ; ajout code python ; ajout schéma expérience ;

+3-10-2021 : Read me ajourné ;